Battle of the Sabis: Forces

 As with all ancient battles, estimates of the forces available to both sides will always be a matter of some speculation.
 A Roman legion during this era had a theoretical strength of some 4,800 fighting men with additional auxiliary forces (usually skirmishers and cavalry).
 Eight Roman legions plus an unknown number of auxiliary (skirmishers: archers, slingers and javelinmen) and allied cavalry are recorded to have taken part in the battle.
 It is not known if the legions were at full strength, but a reasonable estimate for Caesar's army might be in the range of 30,000–45,000 fighting men (including skirmishers and cavalry).
 The 30,000–45,000 range does not include non-combatants, although, in this case, they participated in the fighting during the final phase of the battle.
 A legion was usually accompanied by some 1,200 non-combatants (theoretically) so their numbers could have been 9,000-10,000 men.

 Caesar claims he had earlier received intelligence from the Remi that the various tribes of the Belgae had promised to contribute a total of 300,000 fighting men.
 According to Caesar the Remi estimates of the men promised by the four tribes now left to oppose Caesar were: 50,000 Nervii, 15,000 Atrebates, 10,000 Veromandui and 19,000 Aduatuci.
 If these figures were reliable it would mean that Caesar was immediately faced with a maximum of 75,000 men, as the Aduatuci were still en route.
 Promises are not always kept so it is probable the actual number was smaller than this, though still high enough to outnumber the legionaries.
-Drawing on demographic data, Hans Delbrück estimated a maximum of 30,000 combatants for the three tribes fighting at the Sabis, and probably far less.

 Order of battle

-Roman Republic – Julius Caesar's eight legions: VII, VIII, IX Triumphalis, X Equestris, XI, XII Victrix, XIII, XIV – auxiliaries: slingers, archers, javelinmen and cavalry.
+Roman Republic – Julius Caesar's eight legions: VII, VIII, IX Triumphalis, X Equestris, XI, XII Fulminata, XIII, XIV – auxiliaries: slingers, archers, javelinmen and cavalry.
 The IX and X legions formed the left flank, the VIII and the XI were in the centre, and the VII and XII were on the right.

 The Belgae attacked with the Atrebates forming the right wing, the Viromandui in the centre, and the Nervi on the left.

 Traditionally it was believed that the battle was fought on the banks of the river Sambre, near modern Aulnoye-Aymeries, but in 1955 Turquin showed that it was fought on the west bank of the river Selle, near modern Saulzoir.